 Be warned: El Bulli got over 1 million reservation requests every year (400 for each table), and Tickets is now one of the toughest places in the world to get into.
 You can book a table from 12am Spanish time 60 days ahead – it’s a booking that’s definitely worth staying up for.

 El Pimpi is a Malaga institution.
 Its many fans include artists who’ve left their autographs on the restaurant’s wine barrels, from the Picasso family to Antonio Banderas.
 You’ll love the sweet local wines, porra (thick tomato soup) and fried anchovies too.

 The big outdoor terrace is amazing on those long, hot summer nights and has spectacular vistas of both the Alcazaba fortress and Roman theatre.
 It’s often warm and sunny enough to sit on the terrace and admire them even in December and January.

 Photo credit: Carlos Delgado (license) via Wikimedia Commons

-When you visit Madrid, do travel to nearby city Segovia: when you’re there, do eat at Narizotas.
+We would highly recommend Segovia as a day trip from Madrid.
+When you’re there, do eat at Narizotas.
 The restaurant terrace spills onto one of the prettiest plazas in Spain: it’s the perfect place to try their famous fried onion or stuffed peppers.
 You might even catch a guitar player strumming in the square.